Leeds United F.C. History

 5’11” 11st 12lb (1926)

 Sissons made a name for himself in Sheffield junior football before arriving at Elland Road in October 1925.
-He began with Kiveton Park Colliery, where several clubs took an interest in his progress and Arsenal took him on trial.
-Doncaster Rovers signed him in July 1923 but after eighty League appearances and scoring two goals in the Third Division North he became a Leeds player a couple of years later.
-After making a useful contribution as understudy to Bobby Turnbull he moved to Southport in July 1928.
-After scoring three goals in thirty games with the Third Division North side he went to Northampton Town in July 1929 for a season, where he scored four times in nineteen League appearances before returning to the Sheffield area to play for Worksop Town.
-After football he worked as a male Nurse at Winson Green Hospital in Birmingham and died in that City on 4th October 1975, aged seventy-two after an overdose of asprin when suffering from pneumonia and an inquest recorded a verdict of misadventure.
+He began with Kiveton Park, where several clubs took an interest in his progress and Arsenal took him on trial.
+Doncaster Rovers signed him in July 1923 but after eighty League appearances and scoring two goals in the Third Division North he became a Leeds player a couple of years later for a fee of £1,000.
+After making several useful contributions as understudy to Bobby Turnbull, he saw no way to replace him on a permanent basis and moved to Southport in July 1928.
+He scored three goals in thirty League games, and another in a 4-1 win over Annfield Plain in the F.A.
+Cup, with the Third Division North side before he went to Northampton Town in July 1929 for a season, where he scored four times in nineteen League appearances.
+He then returned to his native Sheffield area and went into Non-League Football with Worksop Town who were then playing in the Sheffield Association League.
+After retiring from professional football he worked as a male Nurse at Winson Green Hospital in Birmingham and died at Erdlington in that City on 4th October 1975, aged seventy-two after an overdose of asprin when suffering from pneumonia and an inquest recorded a verdict of misadventure.
 His son, Graham, played for Birmingham City, Peterborough United and Walsall after World War Two and a cousin Bill Sissons was Lincoln City’s goalkeeper in the 1920s.

 AppearancesGoals